Kidney transplants

 • Nothing for Medicare-approved laboratory tests.

-• Nothing to the living donor for a kidney transplant.
+• Nothing for the services provided to the donor for a kidney transplant.

 Important: There’s a limit on the amount your doctor can charge you, even if your doctor doesn’t accept assignment .